Rank lower bounds on non-local quantum computation: Introduction

 It is a striking feature of non-local quantum computation that these mostly classical local computations require large quantum entanglement to implement non-locally.
 Beyond this, establishing this quantum-classical separation is relevant for quantum position-verification and for information theoretic cryptography.
-In a QPV scheme, we want to find operations which are as easy as possible for the honest player (who acts locally) to implement, but as hard as possible for the dishonest player (who implements an NLQC).
+In a QPV scheme, we want to find operations that are as easy as possible for the honest player (who acts locally) to implement, but as hard as possible for the dishonest player (who implements an NLQC).
 Proving entanglement lower bounds for $f$-routing or $f$-BB84 gives a verification scheme where the honest player implements a nearly classical computation, while the dishonest player needs large quantum resources.
-This establishes security of such QPV schemes under a bounded entanglement assumption.
-Our bound is only in the perfect setting and hence not immediately relevant to practical schemes, but represents a step towards proving entanglement lower bounds in the robust setting.
+This establishes the security of such QPV schemes under a bounded entanglement assumption.
+Our bound is only in the setting of one-sided error and hence not immediately relevant to practical schemes, but represents a step towards proving entanglement lower bounds in the robust setting.\footnote{Many entanglement lower bounds apply in the robust setting, see e.g. \cite{tomamichel2013monogamy, escola2024quantum, may2022complexity, beigi2011simplified}, but none grow with the classical input size.
+We achieve growth with classical input size at the expense of robustness.}

-Also relevant for our work is the connection between NLQC and information theoretic cryptography.
+Also relevant to our work is the connection between NLQC and information theoretic cryptography.
 In information theoretic cryptography, we wish to understand the communication and randomness cost to establish information theoretic privacy in various cryptographic settings.
 A primitive known as conditional disclosure of secrets (CDS) has been identified as one of the simplest settings where one can hope to understand the cost of privacy.
 CDS was initially studied in the context of private information retrieval \cite{GERTNER2000592}, has applications in secret sharing \cite{applebaum2020power}, and shares a number of connections to communication complexity and interactive proofs \cite{applebaum2021placing}.
 In \cite{allerstorfer2023relating}, $f$-routing was shown to be closely related to CDS: lower bounds on entanglement cost in $f$-routing give lower bounds on randomness in CDS.
 This opens a new avenue for quantum information techniques to make contributions to classical information theoretic cryptography.